Free Kitchen Hacks eBook

 Couscous is a tiny pasta made of wheat or barley, that’s rolled into a little ball.
 Similar to rice, it soaks up the flavor of whatever you cook it in.

 The other common type of couscous is Moroccan.
 It is very small, almost resembling grits or semolina.
-It can easily be used in place of Israeli couscous in this recipe, substituting 1 cup of Israeli couscous for 1 cup of Moroccan couscous.
+It can easily be used in place of Israeli couscous in this recipe, substituting 1 cup of pearl couscous for 1 cup of Moroccan couscous.

 The best way to infuse extra flavor into your couscous is by actually cooking it in vegetable broth.
 Bring the couscous and veggie broth to a boil in a medium-sized pot.